cjus/hydra-hpp/article.md

 A more efficient transport for messaging is a WebSocket connection which doesn't require the opening and closing of socket connections that HTTP requires.
 Nor does it require that each of our messages include an HTTP header with verbose text fields.

-Then, there are pure TCP/IP socket connections - the stuff that underlies WebSockets themselves.
+Then, there are pure TCP/IP socket connections - the stuff that powers the WebSockets and HTTP protocols themselves.
 If you go this route then you're faced with the work of buffering and handling message boundaries.
 Here you wind up building your own protocol.
-A more common approach is to use a messaging server which handles that work for you and providing messaging delivery assurances.
+A more common approach is to use a messaging server which handles that work for you while opt providing messaging delivery assurances.

 There is a lot more we could discuss in the section, but a key takeaway is that when it comes to messaging, HTTP introduces overhead which you may not need.